 Add the half and half cream, vanilla extract, and dried black currants.
 Mix until your dough comes together nicely.
 The dough may be sticky.

-Cutting Out the Round Scones
+Form the Scones

 Spoon the dough onto a floured surface and knead 2-3 times to coat with flour.
 Press the dough into a circle that is about 1-inch thick.
 Using a floured biscuit cutter, cut the dough into 2-inch rounds.
 Press the cutter straight down and up, without twisting, to ensure a nice rise in your scones.